A Public Adjuster for Business Loss and Extra Expenses Insurance Claims

 Coverage for extra expenses are monies you may recover in addition to your business interruption loss.
 Extra expenses are reasonable and necessary costs that you incur during the period of restoring your business operations that must be paid due to your inability to operate your business.
 An example of extra expense would be the costs incurred because an order that was being processed prior to the loss out had to be completed by another vendor for you to avoid the loss of a customer or a penalty on failure to complete a contract.
 Under this example, you would have an extra expense for the costs for shipping, setting up the job, and overtime incurred by that vendor to run the job.

 It is critical to hire YOUR OWN EXPERTS when suffering any type of loss to your business.
 Let us be your expert.
-We provide a free initial consultation!
+We provide an initial consultation!
 We have years of experience adjusting these claims and have the resources you will need.
 We have access to a network of forensic accountants, CPA’s, tax attorneys and others who can assist in properly evaluating your business interruption loss.
 Let us protect your interests by ensuring that you recover the business income you have lost along with your extra expenses.